-Installing dock lights will promote safer working conditions at night, which can be important when dealing with refrigerated cargo that needs to be unloaded as soon as it arrives.
+Installing dock lights will provide safer working conditions at night, which can be important when dealing with refrigerated cargo that needs to be unloaded as soon as it arrives.

 No More Broken Pallets

-The wooden pallets on which goods are loaded are often broken during transit, or when dock workers misstep as they fail to see uneven surfaces.
+The wooden pallets on which goods are loaded are often broken during transit, or when dock workers misstep because they can’t see uneven surfaces.
 The goods on top of the palettes then may be damaged as well, particularly as dock workers try to unload them.

 Dock lights can help prevent this common problem.
-When you’ve got good lighting, you can introduce regular safety checks, to make sure the pallets are secure.
+When you’ve got good lighting that covers the whole work area, you can introduce regular safety checks, to make sure the pallets are secure.
 This will help reduce the likelihood of a load of materials shifting and falling.
 The lights will also help dock workers as they move the pallets, so they don’t stumble or move them onto uneven surfaces.

 Choosing Dock Lights

 There are several brands of quality dock lights available.
 The best lights are made with durable metal frames that can stand up to wear and tear.
 They’re usually bright yellow, so that they’re easier to see night or day, and may come with a wire protection guard to protect the bulbs.
-The lights may be mounted on dock walls or doors, but portable lights are also available.
+The lights may be mounted on dock walls or doors, but portable lights are also available, which make it easy to light up a specific work area as needed.